High Throughput Satellite Systems

 DVB-S2X is the latest standard in satellite communications and provides improved performance and bandwidth efficiency in satellite transmission.
 The standard provides additional features for more stable communication connections or new applications and use cases.

-Fraunhofer IIS was actively involved in the standardization of DVB-S2X and offers several DVB-S2X technology and IP solutions.
+Fraunhofer IIS was actively involved in the standardization of DVB-S2X and offers DVB-S2X technology solutions.

 Beam hopping